-- A-100.
+A-96.
 ASA supports incentives for the use of bio-based products.
 ASA supports expanding USDA's bio-preferred product list and an equitable tax credit for bio-based products.
-ASA encourages the USDA to actively provide the bio-based product label in order to increase acceptance and use of soy-based products by consumers and industry. - A-101.
-ASA supports a soy or bio-based buying preference for federal, state and local government entities.
+ASA encourages the USDA to actively provide the bio-based product label in order to increase acceptance and use of soy-based products by consumers and industry.